 does Trump want a new, incredibly expensive nuclear arms race?

 Did American Christians just elect the Antichrist president, putting him in

 charge of the American government, economy, military and nuclear codes?
 Have the

 elect been deceived, just as the ancient prophets foretold?
-Were the elect
+Were the

 ironically deceived during an election?
 Who elected Trump?

 Four out of five evangelical Christians voted for Trump, according to exit polls.

 Is this the face of a man we can trust, or is this the face of a